-Visas are not usually required but, as with any trip, it makes sense to make sure.
+Visas are not usually required, but a tourist permit (FMM) is required.
 As a rule of thumb, citizens holding passports from countries on Mexico's exempt list will not need a visa if their trip is shorter than 180 days.

 If children are joining you on your summer road trip, you'll want to get proper permission from their legal guardians, including your own children depending on any custody agreement you have in place.

 You must have proof of rabies vaccination for your pets